Introduction to Machine Learning: Remarks

 \subsection{Product measure assumption}

-We have worked, in this chapter, under the assumption that $\pi_U$ was absolutely continuous with respect to a product measure $\mu_U = \mu_X \otimes \mu_Z$.
+We have worked, in this chapter, under the assumption that $P_U$ was absolutely continuous with respect to a product measure $\mu_U = \mu_X \otimes \mu_Z$.
 This is not a mild assumption, as it fails to include some important cases, for example when $X$ and $Z$ have some deterministic relationship, the simplest instance being when $X = F(Z)$ for some function $F$.
 In many cases, however, one can make simple transformations on the model that will make it satisfy this working assumption.
 For example, if $X = F(Z)$, one can generally split $Z$ into $Z = (Z^{(1)}, Z^{(2)})$ so that the equation $X = F(Z)$ is equivalent to $Z^{(2)} = G(X, Z^{(1)})$ for some function $G$.
 One can then apply the discussion above to $U = (X,Z^{(1)})$ instead of $U = (X,Z)$.

-If one is ready to step further into measure theoretic concepts, however, one can see that this product decomposition assumption was in fact unnecessary.
-Indeed, one can assume that the measure $\mu_U$ can ``disintegrate'' in the following sense: there exists, a measure $\mu_X$ on $\CR_X$ and, for all $x\in \CR_X$, a measure $\mu_Z(\ccdot|x)$ on $\CR_Z$ such that, for all functions $\psi$ defined on $\CR_U$,
+Using more advanced measure theory, however, one can see that this product decomposition assumption was in fact unnecessary.
+Indeed, one can assume that the measure $\mu_U$ can ``disintegrate'' in the following sense: there exists a measure $\mu_X$ on $\CR_X$ and, for all $x\in \CR_X$, a measure $\mu_Z(\ccdot\mid x)$ on $\CR_Z$ such that, for all functions $\psi$ defined on $\CR_U$,

-This is in fact a fairly general situation \citep{bogachev2007measure} as soon as one assumes that $\mu_U(\CR)$ is finite (which is not a real loss of generality as one can reduce to this case by replacing if needed $\mu_U$ by an equivalent probability distribution).
+This is now a mild assumption, which is true \citep{bogachev2007measure} as soon as one assumes that $\mu_U(\CR)$ is finite (which is not a real loss of generality as one can reduce to this case by replacing if needed $\mu_U$ by an equivalent probability distribution).

 With this assumption, the marginal distribution of $X$ had a p.d.f. with respect to $\mu_X$ given by

 and the conditional distributions $P_Z(\ccdot\mid x)$ have a p.d.f. relative to $\mu_Z(\ccdot\mid x)$ given by